We are a Gold Rights Respecting School

 Pupils from each class have been elected to become a Rights Ambassador.
 We meet once a month to discuss ways in which we can make sure we all know our rights.
 The Rights ambassadors share their ideas and take information back to their class.

-During this term the Super Ambassadors had the opportunity to meet Sally Holland ( the Commissioner for Wales) where they took part in a special mission workshop.
+So far this school year, the Super Ambassadors had the opportunity to meet Sally Holland ( the Commissioner for Wales) where they took part in a special mission workshop.

 Every class follow a class charter.
 These are displayed on the class pages.